rajivnarayana/nativescript-facebook-account-kit/README.md

 | loginWithPhoneNumber | Use account kit login flow with lot of options. | A promise that resolves to either authorization code or access token. |
 | loginWithEmail | Use account kit email flow. | A promise that resolves to either authorization code or access token. |

+Android does not work now (as of 1.0.1)

 ## License

 Apache License Version 2.0, January 2004